-- 1 In ZENworks Control Center, click the Devices tab. - 2 If you want to create a group for servers, click the Servers folder.

-If you want to create a group for workstations, click the Workstations folder.

-3 Click New > Server Group (or New > Workstation Group for workstations) to launch the Create New Group Wizard.

-4 On the Basic Information page, type a name for the new group in the Group Name field, then click Next.

-The group name must follow the naming conventions.

-5 On the Summary page, click Finish to create the group without adding members.

-Click Next if you want to add members to the group, then continue with Step 6.

-- 6 On the Add Group Members page, click Add to add devices to the group, then click Next when finished adding devices. - 7 On the Summary page, click Finish to create the group.
+- 1 In ZENworks Control Center, click the Devices tab. - 2 Click the Workstations, Servers, or Mobile Devices folder. - 3 Click New > Server Group or New > Workstation Group for workstations or New > Mobile Device Group for mobile devices to launch the Create New Group Wizard. - 4 On the Basic Information page, type a name for the new group in the Group Name field, then click Next. - The group name must follow the naming conventions. - 5 On the Summary page, click Finish to create the group without adding members. - or - Click Next if you want to add members to the group, then continue with Step 6. - 6 On the Add Group Members page, click Add to add devices to the group, then click Next when finished adding devices. - 7 On the Summary page, click Finish to create the group.

 You can also use the workstation-group-create and server-group-create commands in the zman utility to create device groups.
-For more information, see "Workstation Commands" and "Server Commands" in the ZENworks 11 SP3 Command Line Utilities Reference.
+For more information, see "Workstation Commands" and "Server Commands" in the ZENworks Command Line Utilities Reference.